-Programs and Services
+Programs and services

-A key resource on your installation and a gateway to accessing all of the resources available to you, the Airman & Family Readiness Center provides information, support and services to help you balance the demands of family and the military lifestyle.
-The Airman & Family Readiness Center is one part of the overall installation family support system, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
-The Airman & Family Readiness Center should be one of you first stops upon arriving at an installation; its programs and services will be an important resource for you and your family.
+As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
+The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
+It should be one of your first stops once you arrive at a new installation.
+The programs and services are a key resource for you and your family.
+They include:

 Installation Specific Information